 Video of Los Nevados and Tolima glaciar summit.
 Written post soon to follow.

 La Guajira has two main destinations, Cabo De La Vela and Puntos Galinas and a trip to both is required to fully enjoy this odity of a desert.
-First you must take a collectivo out toe Uribe which is the Wayuu nation Capital more or less.
+First you must take a collectivo out to Uribe which is the Wayuu nation Capital more or less.
 The Wayuu are the local indigenous group who live like modern Colombians in Uribe and in a more traditional livelihood further out in the desert.
 Once arriving in Uribe you need to ask around for a 4×4 transport because the roads are really rough.
 I was lucked enough to get a guy by the name of Alfonso who drove like a bat out of hell with a laugh as loud as his engine.

 While the views are pleasant it is a stark contrast to the rest of Colombia.
 The poverty of the Wayuu is extreme and saddening and many struggle with Spanish and live in shanty huts.
 People will likely beg for water/food and money and in all honesty you really should give them something.
-What is a bee 1,000 COP and some water to someone who is on vacation… anyway… the next will be in Puntos Gallinas the most northern part of South America.
+What is a meer 1,000 COP and some water to someone who is on vacation… anyway… the next stop will be in Puntos Gallinas the most northern part of South America.

 After an early morning drive and a boat ride you will arrive in Puntos Gallinas in enough time to check out where the sand dunes meet the ocean.
 Truly the nicest and most dramatic beach I have ever seen.
 Relax in a hammock durrning the night and observe the Milky Way floating above your head.
-Speaking of the Milky Way Alfonso was kind enough to share a bit of a silly story about the Wayuu.
+Speaking of the Milky Way, Alfonso was kind enough to share a bit of a silly story about the Wayuu.
 The Wayuu nation is a part of Venuzela and Colombia and is the reason you will likely only drink Venezuelan beer there.
-The close connection memes that smuggling is easy and likely common.
+The close connection means that smuggling is easy and common.
 When I think smuggling I think guns and drugs however, Alfonso surprised me when he said it was more common to smuggle commercial goods like MilkyWay candy bars and other food items.